gretkierewicz/rate-cars-django-app/README.md

 heroku create
 # login to container
 heroku container:login

-# if you would like to push container to different app
-# at end of each next command add: -a full_app_name

 # create postgresql DB (this creates DATABASE_URL env variable as well)
 heroku addons:create heroku-postgresql:hobby-dev